 This advice has thankfully started to die down in the last 18 months or so, but you may still come across it or heard it before.

 At Holmes, we are BIG fans of social media for organizations to connect with their audience on a more personal and authentic level.
 But there is more to reaching your customers than posting funny pictures or personal videos on Facebook.

 If you’ve ever taken a finance class or spoken with a financial advisor, you have probably heard the idea of diversifying your income.
 It basically means you shouldn’t just rely on one source for your income.
 You should invest in the stock, property, etc. By diversifying where your income comes in from, if one of those streams falters, you know you will be okay.

 Now, we’re not saying you should be on every single social media platform.
 Or use every type of physical marketing, network at every event, and spend twelve hours on your website every day.

 But what we do recommend is taking the time to research.
 Find out which channels are most likely to do the best for your organization – and then hit those hard.

 For example, if you are a small bakery, you might only have a Facebook business page.
 But what happens if Facebook is having a glitch or if it were to shut down completely?
 Fun fact: If Facebook were to shut down for good tomorrow, the do NOT owe you your followers list, your messenger conversations, your pictures, your video, or anything else.

 So what’s your backup plan?

 We recommend every business at least start with a website for their organization.
-Think of your site like a “home base” for your organization’s digital presence.
-From there, based off your audience, product/service, and a whole bunch of other factors, you can determine what social media to utilize, what CRM to adopt, your email marketing strategy, and more!
+Think of your site as a “home base” for your organization’s digital presence.
+From there, based on your audience, product/service, and a whole bunch of other factors, you can determine what social media to utilize, what CRM to adopt, your email marketing strategy, and more!